ZaiusInc/node-sdk/README.md

 z.config;

 /**
- * Send an event to Zaius using the v3 event API
+ * Send an event to ODP using the v3 event API
  */
 z.event(eventPayload);
 z.event(eventPayload[]);

 /**
- * Create or Update a customer profile in Zaius using the v3 profiles API */ z.customer(customerPayload, options);
+ * Create or Update a customer profile in ODP using the v3 profiles API */ z.customer(customerPayload, options);
 z.customer(customerPayload[], options);

 /**
- * Create or Update an object in Zaius using the v3 objects API */ z.object(type, objectPayload, options);
+ * Create or Update an object in ODP using the v3 objects API */ z.object(type, objectPayload, options);

 /**
- * Manage schema (Zaius domain objects and fields) using the v3 APIs */ z.schema.createField(object, field);
+ * Manage schema (ODP domain objects and fields) using the v3 APIs */ z.schema.createField(object, field);
 z.schema.createIdentifier(identifier);